THEO-184/THEO-184/README.md

 - 💻  &nbsp; I am a frontend Developer specializing in javaScript || TypeScript  && React.

-- 🤔 &nbsp;I have 2yrs self taught programming experience in javaScript but recently got a job after graduation.

 - 🎓 &nbsp; A graduate with Bsc Electrical and Electronic Engineering.

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.